 – 2017 Symposium attendee

-In year one, Art Place projects ran for only eight weeks which the Arts Council soon realised was not a sufficient length of time for the artists and non-profit organisations to create meaningful engagement and art.
+In year one, Art Place projects ran for only eight weeks which the Arts Council soon realized was not a sufficient length of time for the artists and non-profit organizations to create meaningful engagement and art.
 Having secured external funding, which the Arts Council was able to do so increasingly each year, with year three projects running up to 20 weeks in length.
 The benefit of extending the timelines was evidenced in the outcomes of several Art Place projects which have continued to benefit communities and artists beyond their short 10-20 week timelines.

 Following her year one Art Place residency, Sarah Conn continued exploring community partnerships through storytelling and interactive performances.
 Her Art Place project evolved into an immersive storytelling performance entitled Trophy, and has been presented in different forms at Ottawa-Gatineau’s Nuit Blanche (2015), SummerWorks in Toronto (2016) and at In the Soil Arts Festival in St. Catharine’s (2016).
 A fourth iteration was hosted as a city-wide performance in Ottawa as part of the Ottawa 2017 Arts, Culture and Heritage Investment Program and was hosted by Canada Scene in 2017.